giorgosskl08/architecture-project/Report.md

       * sim_insts: the number of instructions that were simulated
       * host_inst_rate: the rate of instructions simulated per second

    c.
-From `statistics.txt` the number of committed instructions is 5027 and of committed operations is 5831.
+From `stats.txt` the number of committed instructions is 5027 and of committed operations is 5831.

        system.cpu_cluster.cpus.committedInsts           5027                       # Number of instructions committed